 - Commonly, wound infections.In some people.

 S. aureus can sometimes get into the bloodstream and travel to internal parts of the body to cause more serious infections.
-For example, blood poisoning (septicaemia), lung infection (pneumonia), bone infection (osteomyelitis), heart valve infection (endocarditis), etc. These serious infections are more likely to occur in people who are already unwell or physically weak (debilitated), or who have a poor immune system.
+For example, blood poisoning (septicaemia), lung infection (pneumonia), bone infection (osteomyelitis), heart valve infection (endocarditis), etc. People who are already unwell or physically weak (debilitated), or who have a poor immune system are at higher risk of catching these serious infections.
 These infections need to be treated with antibiotics.

 How serious is an MRSA infection?